-During the nine months ended September 30, 2015, we issued 486,802 shares of common stock to eight limited partners of the Operating Partnership in exchange for an equal number of units pursuant to the partnership agreement of the Operating Partnership.
+During the nine months ended September 30, 2015, eight limited partners exchanged 486,802 units for an equal number of shares of common stock of Simon pursuant to our partnership agreement.
+This transaction increased Simon's ownership interest in us.

-On April 2, 2015, our Board of Directors authorized us to repurchase up to \$2.0 billion of our common stock over the next twenty-four months as market conditions warrant.
-We may repurchase the shares in the open market or in privately negotiated transactions.
-Through September 30, 2015, we repurchased 1,903,340 shares at an average price of \$180.19 per share as part of this program.
+On April 2, 2015, the Simon Board of Directors authorized a common stock repurchase program under which Simon may purchase up to \$2.0 billion of its common stock over the next twenty-four months as market conditions warrant.
+Simon may repurchase the shares in the open market or in privately negotiated transactions.
+Through September 30, 2015, Simon repurchased 1,903,340 shares of its common stock at an average price of \$180.19 per share as part of this program.
+As a result of these share repurchases, we repurchased a like number of units from Simon.